 Low Water Usage or Traditional Toilets

-Don’t be afraid to discuss how your toilet performs with P&D Mechanical.
+Don’t be afraid to discuss how your toilet performs with your contractor.
 Low water usage toilets are wonderful eco-friendly addition to your home, but if you have to flush twice you aren't really conserving water.
 Sometimes a traditional toilet will better suit the needs of you, your family, and guests.
 Again, the idea is to trust the professionalism of your contractor while describing realistically what you want and need, and then trust his judgment toward providing a proper solution.

 Contact Us for More Information